Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 - "Other"

 Weirdly, only 11% (29 out of 274) of the markers represent anything else!
-I' labeled this category as "Other."
+We labeled this category as "Other."

-This "other" category included all of the "valley" markers (that discussed a myriad of things), caves, hot springs, boxing events, and random things like a fish hatchery and the cattle industry.
-With such a tiny amount, the majority of the markers came off as a little tiresome and redundant because it was essentially the same things over and over.
+This "other" category included all of the "valley" markers that discussed a myriad of things, caves, hot springs, boxing events, and random things such as a fish hatchery and the cattle industry.
+Considering this tiny amount, that means the majority of the markers came off as a little tiresome and redundant because the choice of content was essentially the same thing over and over.

 The SHPO thought it was pertinent to designate eight entries to the Old Spanish Trail, with four of them being identical in nature (31-34).
-Yet, they finally designated one for the entire Pony Express Trail.
+Yet, they only designated one for the entire Pony Express Trail?

 As for Nevada's Oldest Settlement ...